-The ACMDTT demonstrates transparency, consistency and fairness by committing to the following:
+The ACMDTT demonstrates transparency, objectivity, impartiality and procedural fairness by committing to the following:

 - All inquiries receive a response as soon as possible, within two to three business days.